dward2/BME547/Assignments/BMICalculatorAssignment.md

 # Assignment: BMI Calculator
-In this assignment, you will be writing a program to calculate BMI from given weight and height measurements.
+In this assignment, you will be writing a program to calculate BMI from inputted weight and height measurements.
 GitHub Classroom will be used for assignment repositories.
 Look for announcement in Sakai with link.

 ### Program specifications